Aditya350x/FSD-2-Sem-6/experiment-2/README.md

 ---

 ## 🧪 Experiment Title
-Development of a Multi-Page React Application using React Router DOM (Single Page Application)
+Building Reusable UI Components and Enhancing Page Architecture in React

 ---

 ## 🎯 Aim of the Experiment
-To design and develop a Single Page Application (SPA) using React and Vite, implementing client-side routing with `react-router-dom` to enable seamless navigation between multiple components without page reloads.
+To design and develop five reusable UI design components (Button, TextField, Select, Rating, and Checkbox) and integrate them into existing page components (Home, About, and Contact) to create a modular and interactive user interface.

 ---